Stomach pain in children; Pain - abdomen - children; Abdominal cramps in children; Belly ache in children

 Do not give your child foods or drinks that are irritating to the stomach.
 Avoid:

-Do not give aspirin, ibuprofen, acetaminophen (Tylenol), or similar medicines without first asking your child's health care provider.
+Do not give aspirin, ibuprofen, acetaminophen (Tylenol), or similar medicines without first asking your child's provider.

 To prevent many types of abdominal pain:

-Seek immediate medical help or call your local emergency number (such as 911) if your child:
+Seek medical help right away or call your local emergency number (such as 911) if your child:

 Talk to the provider about the location of the pain and its time pattern.
 Let the provider know if there are other symptoms like fever, fatigue, general ill feeling, change in behavior, nausea, vomiting, or changes in stool.

 Your provider may ask the questions about the abdominal pain: